 So much of what I was taught professionally had a different framework, a therapist or practitioner-centered model.
 Even social work, which is founded on the principles of honoring the individual within their environment, did not provide me a client-centered life overview of what healing from trauma might look like.
 The duration of focus began when the individual or group arrived for treatment and ended when the treatment terminated, hopefully with a successful resolution of whatever symptoms inspired the help-seeking in the first place.
 Sure, I was taught to take a life history, but I didn't learn the significance of trauma and how a trauma-adapted brain is vulnerable to a myriad of addictions to distract, self-soothe, and express a story that has no other words.

-Post Traumatic Transformation is a model that recognizes the power and resilence of those who have survived trauma.
-It is not diagnostic nor illness-based, but strength-based and optimistic: all traumatic effects are temporary and adaptive.
+Post Traumatic Transformation is a model that recognizes the power and resilience of those who have survived trauma.
+It is neither diagnostic nor illness-based, but strength-based and optimistic: all traumatic effects are temporary and adaptive.
 Symptoms of trauma-adaptation can feel overwhelming, but once their function is understood and honored, safety is restored to consciousness and further transformation follows.
-In other words, there is a cure for traumatic stress adaptation, and it's the journey of Post Traumatic Transformation.
+In other words, there is a cure for chronic traumatic stress adaptation, and it's the journey of Post Traumatic Transformation.

 Post Traumatic Transformation (PTT) illustrates how an individual can heal from trauma by moving through three phases, starting with the trauma itself and its survival in Phase I: "Hell(o)," the painful wake up call stage where addictions are put in the context of adaptation to and expression of trauma.
-Phase II: "Recovery" is entered with the start of addiction recovery and acheiving sobriety (which often do not occur simultaneously), and it brings with it new experiences of formerly dissociated raw traumatic stress states and a new vulnerability to life stressors.
-Progress in this phase depends on building a healthy "Personal Village" (that lovely term from Marvin Thomas, MSW), maintaining sobriety and learning pacing of traumatic reassociations and healthy grief skills.
-Success here brings mental, emotional, physical and spiritual detoxification and new meaning to one's history, reorienting one's focus away from surival and onward to Phase III: "Recaliming Our Birthright."
-For a lovely example of what Phase III looks and feels like, check this out, taught by a master:
+Phase II: "Recovery" is entered with the start of addiction recovery and achieving sobriety (which often do not occur simultaneously), and it brings with it new experiences of formerly dissociated raw traumatic stress states and a new vulnerability to life stressors.
+Progress in this phase depends on building a healthy "Personal Village" (that lovely term from Marvin Thomas, MSW), maintaining sobriety and learning pacing of traumatic re-associations and healthy grief skills.
+Success here brings mental, emotional, physical and spiritual detoxification and new meaning to one's history, reorienting one's focus away from survival and onward to Phase III: "Reclaiming Our Birthright."
+For a lovely example of what Phase III looks and feels like, check this out, taught by a master, Kayden (and her caregivers):

-To support those intentionally embarking on this journey, I offer the Post Traumatic Transformation Checklist, inspired by the wonderful work of colleagues Daniel Siegel, MD, Belleruth Naparstek and Robert C. Scaer, and Melisa Noel, EFT Practitioner:
+To support those intentionally embarking on this journey, I offer the Post Traumatic Transformation Checklist, inspired by the wonderful work of Daniel Siegel, MD, Belleruth Naparstek, psychotherapist, Robert C. Scaer, MD, and Melisa Noel, EFT Practitioner:

 Post Traumatic Transformation Checklist – by Staci Sprout, LICSW, CSAT